Opportunities Grants

 Preferences and Considerations

-- Compelling strategy for change and innovation, supported by data if available
+- Compelling strategy for systems change or other innovation, supported by data if available

 - Strategic partnerships